About Us

 Emily Bookwalter

 Emily Bookwalter is a violist in New York City praised for her “elegantly rendered” (The New York Times) and “masterful” interpretation (I Care If You Listen) of contemporary repertoire.
-She is the violist on David Byrne’s 2025 album, Who Is the Sky, and was the soloist on the world premiere recording of Anne Leilehua Lanzilotti’s with eyes the color of time, a 2022 Pulitzer Prize finalist, featured on the String Orchestra of Brooklyn’s album enfolding.
+She is the violist on David Byrne’s 2025 album, Who Is the Sky, and was a soloist—alongside ALTA co-founder Ken Hashimoto—on the world premiere recording of Anne Leilehua Lanzilotti’s with eyes the color of time, a 2022 Pulitzer Prize finalist, featured on the String Orchestra of Brooklyn’s album enfolding.
 Emily also has a habit of saying yes to unusual projects: performing and modeling for launches at Coach (1941) and Harry Winston, debuting a mushroom burial suit during New York Fashion Week, appearing in a GMC Acadia commercial, and recording for Beat Circus, the Ghost Train Orchestra, Chet Lam, Boy Girl Party, Shouthouse, Alex Goldberg, and others.
-She plays and sings across New York City—from Carnegie Hall to dive bars—and is Director of Development at Roulette Intermedium in Downtown Brooklyn.
+She plays and sings across New York City, from Carnegie Hall to dive bars, and is Director of Development at Roulette Intermedium in Downtown Brooklyn.

 Ken Hashimoto

 Ken Hashimoto began playing cello when he was very small.
-He spent time as a cello performance major at Peabody Conservatory and the College Conservatory of Music, University of Cincinnati, but after a detour The Museum of Modern Art 11 West 53 Street New York, NY 10019 through the physics department, he eventually graduated with degrees in history and international relations.
+He spent time as a cello performance major at Peabody Conservatory and the College Conservatory of Music, University of Cincinnati, but after a detour through the physics department, he eventually graduated with degrees in history and international relations.
 After college he moved to Los Angeles, where, while working as a teacher and in education nonprofits, he freelanced as a bassist and cellist with pop/rock bands and singer-songwriters.
 Hashimoto took a three-year break from playing music while working in Bosnia-Hercegovina on an international development project.
 He moved to New York City and earned a law degree, and also resumed playing with bands at venues such as Symphony Space, Carnegie Hall, Bowery Ballroom, Joe’s Pub, and Mass MOCA.
 Inspired by his older daughter’s cello studies, Hashimoto returned to playing classical music in chamber groups and orchestras such as the Greenwich Village Orchestra, the New York Repertory Orchestra, the String Orchestra of Brooklyn, and the Park Avenue Chamber Symphony.

 Rachel Hauser is a violinist and violist based in New York City.
 She studied at the New England Conservatory, the Utrecht Conservatory in the Netherlands, and the University of Wisconsin–Madison, where her principal teachers included David Perry, Masuko Ushioda, Richard Wolfe, and Louise Behrend.
-Rachel spent ten years in Madison as a tenured member of the Madison Symphony Orchestra, performing regularly with the Wisconsin Chamber Orchestra, the La Crosse Symphony Orchestra, and the Dubuque Symphony Orchestra, where she served as Principal Second Violin.
+Rachel spent ten years in Madison as a tenured member of the Madison Symphony Orchestra, performing regularly with the Wisconsin Chamber Orchestra, the La Crosse Symphony Orchestra, and the Dubuque Symphony Orchestra, where she served as Principal Second Violin, and where she co-founded the Willy Street Chamber Players.
 Since returning to her hometown of New York, she has appeared at venues including Carnegie Hall, Bargemusic’s Here and Now series, Roulette, the Queens Library Concert Series, and the Composers Voice series at the Firehouse Space.
-She is also a founding member of the Willy Street Chamber Players.
+She is an experienced fundraiser, general manager, and leader in the arts.

 Marandi Hostetter